Sooke 2030 Climate Action Plan: Implementation

 Baby & Toddler Supplies Swap: Building Community and Supporting Sustainability

 Share Baby & Toddler Supplies Swap: Building Community and Supporting Sustainability on Facebook Share Baby & Toddler Supplies Swap: Building Community and Supporting Sustainability on Twitter Share Baby & Toddler Supplies Swap: Building Community and Supporting Sustainability on Linkedin Email Baby & Toddler Supplies Swap: Building Community and Supporting Sustainability linkThe District of Sooke is proud to support the Baby & Toddler Supplies Swap, hosted by Zero Waste Sooke (part of Transition Sooke) at the Sooke Library.
-This community-driven event promotes sustainability, affordability, and connection by providing families with gently used baby and toddler supplies.
+This community-driven event promotes sustainability, affordability, and

 Event Details: